Parry-Romberg syndrome

 - Wartenberg R. Progressive facial hemiatrophy.
 Arch NeurPsych.
 1945;54(2):75-96

 - Rogers BO.
-Progressive facial hemiatrophy: Romberg’s disease: a review of 772 cases.
-Proceedings of the 3rd International Conference on Plastic Surgery.
+Progressive facial hemiatrophy (Romberg’s disease): a review of 772 cases.
+In: Transactions of third international congress of plastic surgery.
 Excerpta Med Int Cong Series 1963; 66: 681-686

 - Lewkonia RM, Lowry RB.
 Progressive hemifacial atrophy (Parry-Romberg syndrome) report with review of genetics and nosology.
 Am J Med Genet.
 1983 Feb;14(2):385-90.